hn374/Developer-Notes/React/React.md

 The process of following imported files and merging them into a single file: a "bundle".
 People do this with Webpack or Browserify.
 This bundle can then be included on a webpage to load an entire app at once.

+## Code Splitting

+Creates multiple bundles that can be dynamically loaded at runtime.
+Code splitting helps your app "lazy-load" just the things that are currently needed by the user, which can dramatically improve the performance of your app.
+You've avoided loading code that the user may never need, and reduced the amount of code needed during the initial load.

 ## Higher Order Components

 # React Libraries